augustinasn/_game_development_projects/README.md

 - [Python](https://www.python.org) - Python is an interpreted, high-level and general-purpose programming language.
 Python's design philosophy emphasizes code readability with its notable use of significant whitespace;
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) - Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions;
+- [Firebase](https://firebase.google.com) - Firebase is a platform developed by Google for creating mobile and web applications.
+It was originally an independent company founded in 2011.
+In 2014, Google acquired the platform and it is now their flagship offering for app development.

 ## Meta: